House leveled by explosion on Illinois St. in Rochester

 ROCHESTER, N.Y.
 (WROC) — Firefighters are on the scene of an explosion that leveled a home in Rochester.

-Fire crews responded to a home on Illinois Street, near Atlantic Avenue, just before 7:30 p.m. for a report of an odor of natural gas in the area.
-A crew from RG&E also arrived on scene.
-Moments later, the house exploded.
+Fire crews responded to a home on Illinois Street, near Atlantic Avenue, just before 7:30 Wednesday night.
+They were contacted by RG&E workers who were responding to a report of an odor of natural gas.
+Shortly after firefighters arrived, the house exploded.

 People in the area told first responders that there was someone inside the home when the explosion occurred.
-Structural collapse teams are searching the rubble to determine whether that is the case.
+Structural collapse teams did locate a body in the basement of the home but the identity of that person has not been released.

 People who live nearby say they heard a loud bang and felt their walls shake.
 The force of the explosion was felt by people as much as a mile away.